Ryux411/Ryux411/README.md

 # Ryu — Software Engineer & Systems Architect

-I design and build scalable, resilient software systems across application, infrastructure, and security layers.
+I design and build software as systems, not features.
-My work spans frontend and backend engineering, distributed services, automation, systems programming, and cybersecurity.

-I focus on architecture that remains stable under pressure, performs efficiently at scale, and can be maintained long-term.
+My work focuses on architecture, reliability, performance, and security across the full lifecycle of applications — from low-level implementation to infrastructure and operational stability.
+I operate across frontend, backend, systems engineering, and security-aware development, with an emphasis on building software that endures under real-world pressure.

-Most commercial work remains private due to enterprise involvement and internal development contracts.
-This repository serves as a technical overview of the stacks, tools, and engineering domains I operate in.
+Most commercial work remains private due to enterprise involvement and internal contracts.
+This space serves as a technical profile and a reflection of the engineering domains I work within.

 ---

-## Core Engineering Domains
+## Engineering Focus

+- Large-scale application architecture
-- Software architecture & system design
+- Security-aware system design
-- Full-stack application development
-- Backend services & API engineering
+- Backend services & distributed systems
-- Distributed and real-time systems
-- Systems programming & automation
+- Real-time data flow & event-driven systems
+- Performance-critical frontend engineering
 - Infrastructure & deployment pipelines
-- Database architecture & data modeling
-- Performance optimization
-- Security-aware engineering & hardening
+- Automation and operational tooling
+- Long-term maintainability and system evolution

 ---

+## Engineering Philosophy

+- Architecture before implementation
+- Design for failure, not ideal conditions
+- Stability and clarity over trend adoption
+- Performance and security as first-class concerns
+- Systems built to scale, adapt, and persist

+I prioritize structure, correctness, and resilience.
+Technology choices are driven by practical value, longevity, and operational reliability.

+---

-## Primary Stack
+## Core Technologies

-### Frontend Engineering
+### Application & Interface Engineering
 - TypeScript
-- JavaScript (ES6+)
+- JavaScript
 - React
 - Next.js
 - TailwindCSS